MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/agent-dashboard-step1-create-hosted-control.md

 ---
-title: "Create Omni-channel Agent Dashboard for agents | MicrosoftDocs"
+title: "Create Omnichannel Agent Dashboard for agents | MicrosoftDocs"
-description: "Learn how to set up the Omni-channel Agent Dashboard hosted control for agents using Omnichannel for Customer Service."
+description: "Learn how to set up the Omnichannel Agent Dashboard hosted control for agents using Omnichannel for Customer Service."
 author: kabala123
 ms.author: kabala
 manager: shujoshi